 Compendium: A collection of concise but detailed information about a particular subject.
 Compendial relates to the “compendium” that serves as a standard.

 Pure steam when condensed shall meet the same WFI requirements per the USP.
-However, pure steam excepted from the bio-burden (microbiological) requirement because of the fact mentioned as:
+However, pure steam excludes the bio-burden (microbiological) requirement because of the following fact.

 Finally, because Pure Steam is lethal to microbes, monitoring of microbial control within a steam system is unnecessary, as is a microbial analysis of the steam condensate.USP-39, 1231